 The image quality remains unaffected because there is no glass involved, and the original glass quality is retained.

-d) Lens Reversal Rings
+d) Lens Reversal Rings for Macro Photography

 Lens Reversal Rings allow us to mount the lens in reverse, which provides an amazing magnification and the ability to focus close to the subjects.
 They are similar to the manual extension tubes because you can’t use aperture controls since the lens is reversed.